 Randy advised that he sends out invites a year in advance so that it can be put on your calendars so conflicts can be avoided.
-He reminded the officers that there is a Joint Committees meeting scheduled for March 31st and there will be items to discuss.
-He stated that Chris has an IGA with Benson related to route efficiency study and the new TIP that will be on the upcoming agenda and possibly other items.
-The next Administrative Council meeting is May 5, 2022.
+He reminded the officers that there is a Joint Committees meeting scheduled for March 31st.
+He stated that the March 31st meeting will be needed to discuss next year's transportation plan; an IGA with Benson regarding the road efficiency study will be on the upcoming agenda and possibly other items.
+The next Executive Board meeting is May 20th.